authelia/authelia/README.md

 With **Authelia**, you can also reset your password in no time.
 Click on the **Forgot password?** link in the login page, provide the username of the user requiring a password reset and **Authelia** will send an email with an link to the user email address.
-For the sake of the example, the email is delivered in the file **/tmp/notifications/notification.txt**.
+For the sake of the example, the email is delivered in a fake webmail deployed for you and accessible at [http://localhost:8085](http://localhost:8085).
 Paste the link in your browser and you should be able to reset the password.

 <img src="https://raw.githubusercontent.com/clems4ever/authelia/master/images/reset_password.png" width="400">